CORS Filter

 cross-origin, it applies the proper CORS policy and headers, before passing

-them on to the actual targets (servlets, JSPs, static XML/HTML documents).
+the HTTP requests on to the actual targets (servlets, JSPs, static XML/HTML

-This transparent nature of the CORS Filter makes it very easy to retrofit
+This transparent nature of the CORS Filter makes it easy to retrofit

 existing Java web services with a CORS capability.
 Just put the CORS JAR file into